yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/add-connections.md

 showAsideToc: true
 ---

-Yugabyte Cloud only allows client connections to clusters from entries in IP allow lists that have been explicitly assigned to the cluster.
+To secure your cluster from distributed denial-of-service (DDoS) and brute force password attacks, you can restrict access to your clusters to IP addresses that you specify in IP allow lists.
+An IP allow list is simply a set of IP addresses and ranges that, when assigned to a cluster, grant access to connections made from those addresses; all other connections are ignored.
+Yugabyte Cloud only allows client connections to clusters from addresses in IP allow lists that have been assigned to the cluster.

 Each entry can either be a single IP address, a CIDR-notated range of addresses, or a comma-delimited list of addresses.

 The IP allow lists assigned to a cluster are listed under **Network Access** on the cluster **Settings** tab.

+## Assign an IP allow list to a cluster

 To add IP allow lists to a cluster: